minecrafter/votifier-tester/README.md

 ## Deployment

 You can deploy this project any way you want.
 As-is, you can easily deploy it with Docker or Heroku.
-The live instance uses Heroku for now
+The live instance is hosted on a Linode VPS using Dokku using my
-(I'm likely to move it to a VPS at some point).
+Procfile.

 ## Questions